 The potential of tinidazole to induce the metabolism of other drugs has not been evaluated.

-Patients with impaired hepatic function: There are no data on tinidazole pharmacokinetics in patients with impaired hepatic function.
-Reduction of metabolic elimination of metronidazole, a chemically-related nitroimidazole, in patients with hepatic dysfunction has been reported in several studies [See Use in Specific Populations].
+There are no data on tinidazole pharmacokinetics in patients with impaired hepatic function.
+Reduction of metabolic elimination of metronidazole, a chemically-related nitroimidazole, in patients with hepatic dysfunction has been reported in several studies [see Use in Specific Populations].

 Tinidazole does not appear to have activity against most strains of vaginal lactobacilli.